kulcsarrudolf/pasztor.at/content/blog/2019-02-19-gentoo-docker.md

 categories: blog
 date: "2019-02-19T00:00:00Z"
 publishDate: "2019-02-19T00:00:00Z"
-excerpt: Gentoo compiles everything from source, which sounds it might not be useful for Docker.
+summary: Gentoo compiles everything from source, which sounds it might not be useful for Docker.
 Yet, it can be made to build a sub-100 MB image for PHP...
-fbimage: /assets/img/gentoo-docker.png
+fbimage: posts/gentoo-docker.png
-googleimage: /assets/img/gentoo-docker.png
+googleimage: posts/gentoo-docker.png
-preview: /assets/img/gentoo-docker.jpg
+preview: posts/gentoo-docker.jpg
 sharing:
   discord: '@everyone Building Docker containers from Gentoo Linux for better flexibility?
     Too crazy?'